AI infrastructure that runs where you govern it — not where the hyperscaler is.

 - ·Full multi-modal AI at cluster scale

-- ·Optional connection to the public Tenzro Network for cross-site federation
+- ·Optional connection to the Tenzro Network for cross-site federation

 Hardware, software, protocol, deployment, operations — one product.